SriniTheDataJunkie/Myprotfolio/_pages/about.md

 - Brainbench certified Mainframe COBOL Developer.
 - A budding ML aspirant with knowledge in Stats, Linear Algebra, Data structure algorithms, system design, data pre-processing, feature engineering, and model deployment.

-Am a Legacy developer,Who currently is under tranisiton as a Data Scientist to develop and implement advanced predictive methods, powered by machine learning and deep learning algorithms, in order to provide actionable insights from large volumes of real-world, structured and unstructured data in order to satisfy the business needs for decision making.

-My interests include but are not limited to the following areas: machine learning and deep learning algorithms, supervised learning, and unsupervised learning methods, time series forecasting and modeling, big data, distribution theory, statistical analysis, optimization.

 You can find my Resumé here: